-In addition, Fidelity Go offers access to Fidelity's full range of educational tools and financial planning resources, a nice value-adding differentiator.
+In addition, Fidelity Go offers access to the full range of educational tools and financial planning resources offered with any Fidelity brokerage account, a nice value-adding differentiator.
 This isn't quite as valuable as getting financial advice from a human being, but it's certainly a useful perk.

 Fidelity Go isn't the cheapest robo-advisor, but it has the easiest-to-understand cost structure of any of our favorites.
-Instead of charging a management fee and investing client assets in funds that have their own fees, Fidelity has an all-in-one fee of 0.35% of client assets per year.
+Instead of charging a management fee and investing client assets in funds that have their own fees, Fidelity has a tiered-fee structure.

 There are two types of support that clients of a robo-advisor might need -- investment advice from a human being and help with technical issues.

 Fidelity Go does not provide access to financial advisors.
 There are some competitors who allow robo-advisory clients to speak with financial advisors who offer guidance on everything from buying a home to retirement income strategies.
 Fidelity is a true robo-advisor, keeping human interaction entirely out of the equation.